matyiu/book-notes-react/README.md

 # Boonote Front End

+**New update:** All the new commits to the project has been moved to v2 branch to have the old design intact so that you can compare the old code I made 7 months ago.
+Once I finish the new design and prepare the front end connection to the Laravel back end I will merge these two branches

 It has been six months since I updated this project.
 I said that I have plans to update this small project into a full stack web application.
 Now I am finally working again on this project.
 At the moment the back end is in my Github profile with a basic REST API using PHP and Laravel.

 In the next weeks I am going to update the front end and the back end.
 I am currently designing a new interface and I have plans to upload the code into a server and a custom domain so that anyone can use it, though I doubt that more than 10 persons will use it.